willydlw/fall2020avd/mpu6050/lesson9/README.md

 # Lesson 9 - Tilt Sensing Using a 3-axis Accelerometer

 This lesson uses simple math relationships to approximate the x-axis and y-axis tilt angles from a three axis accelerometer.
 These approximations are reasonable for tilt angles less than 45 degrees, in a system with no vibration.
 Acceleration, due to vibration, is incorrectly interpreted as tilt.
-This approach should not be used on moving systems.
+We will see how to filter out accelerometer vibration in lesson 11.

 ## What does an accelerometer measure?